dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/09/16
+There is an old idea to treat project file tree with usability in mind.
+Considering the most common usage patterns (once you know the project), do we really need build files, readme, gitignore, etc. at the project's root?
+Maybe there should be a convention to hide them a bit.

 #### 2024/09/13
 TIL that GitFlow is not recommended by its author <https://nvie.com/posts/a-successful-git-branching-model>.
 And if you consider local code changes a branch, then the recommended GitHub flow is basically: make a change, review, commit 🧐🤷 (This is your overdue reminder that pull requests are a waste.)